Young Entrepreneurs

 Financial Assistance

-The Young Entrepreneurs Program provides grant funding to reimburse approved applicants for eligible business start-up costs and capital expenditures.
-The Young Entrepreneurs Program grant is based on the ability of the applicant to identify a shortfall in start-up capital to properly establish the business, either for capital or operating expenditures.
-The program will provide a contribution of up to $4,000 based on 50% of start-up costs.
+The Young Entrepreneurs Grant provides funding to reimburse approved applicants for eligible business start-up costs and capital expenditures.
+The Young Entrepreneurs Grant is based on the ability of the applicant to identify a shortfall in start-up capital to properly establish the business, for either capital or operating expenditures.
+The program will provide a contribution of up to $10,000 based on 25% of start-up costs.

 Eligible Startup Costs

-License fees, space rental, telephone installation, utilities, office supplies, equipment rental, business travel costs, etc. Inventory costs are not eligible.
+License fees, space rental, telephone installation, utilities, office supplies, equipment rental, business travel costs, etc. Inventory costs (consisting of finished goods/raw materials) eligible up to 50% of the expense.

 Eligible Capital Cost Expenditures